nilx/io_png/README.txt

 A PNG image is written from a single array, with the same layout as the one received from the read functions.

-Two write functions are available, depending on the data type you want to use:
+Three write functions are available, depending on the data type you want to use:

 * io_png_write_flt(fname, data, nx, ny, nc)